 Alternate Reality Game

-- In an old computer game, Pharoah's Tomb, you only have to kill two monsters in the first part.
+- In Pharaohs Tomb, you only have to kill two monsters in the first part.
 You do get a reward though: you have a maximum of 5 spears, and getting a 6th gives you a lot of points.

-- There are two ways to gain AP in Ingress: Building portal infrastructure such as resonators and portal links, and attacking enemy portals with weapon items.
-It is possible, though potentially tedious, to achieve Level 8 without ever using weapons.
+- There are three ways to gain AP in Ingress: Building portal infrastructure such as resonators and portal links, hacking enemy portals, and attacking enemy portals with weapon items.
+It is possible to achieve Level 8 without ever using weapons, capturing a neutral portal, or hacking an enemy portal—making links between co-aligned portals and making triangles out of portal links to generate control fields yield large quantities of AP.

 - Fatal Racing.
 Surprisingly easy to do unconsciously before you learn how to play the crash/fatality system, surprisingly hard to do consciously after you do.